bernhard-hofmann/Tabsets/readme.md

 See http://bernhard-hofmann.github.io/Tabsets/

 ## Version History
+Version 1.12:
+* You can now remove individual tabs from a tabset with the delete button beside each tab.

 Version 1.11:
 * You can now add the current tab to an existing tabset with the plus button beside a tabset.